Family vacation ideas

 -

-Tropical accommodations: The all-inclusive Grotto Bay Beach Resort and Spa is just five minutes from the airport, with two beaches, nearby golf and tennis and several restaurants.
+Tropical accommodations: The all-inclusive Grotto Bay Beach Resort and Spa is just 5 minutes from the airport, with two beaches, nearby golf and tennis, and several restaurants.
 The showstopper is its private spa set inside an ancient cave.

 -

-Adventure and fun for every age: You could spend your time chartering a fishing boat, sailing at sunset or taking a day trip to a secluded stingray habitat on your own rented boat.
-Teenagers can spend hours at the floating water park just offshore.
+Adventure and fun for every age: Spend your time fishing on a chartered boat, sailing at sunset or taking a day trip to a secluded stingray habitat on your own rented boat.
+Our teenage daughters, Sophia and Olivia, spent hours out on a floating water park just offshore.

 Vail Village, Colorado: Outdoor fun for every season